-Join Dana Robinson for an in-depth discussion in this video What is copyright law?, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video What is copyright law?, part of Understanding Intellectual Property.

 First question most people ask me about copyright law is simply what is it?
 They often think that they can use copyright law to protect their idea.
 So they, they say I have a great idea, how can I copyright that?
 And you actually can't use copyright law to protect ideas.
 Copyright law protects the expression.
 The idea once it has been put into a tangible thing, a medium of expression.
 So a typical example of what you can copyright is a book.
 If you've written the book you can copyright the book.